Ramsey-like theorems for separable permutations: Introduction

 In this article, we pursue the computability-theoretic study of weakenings of Ramsey's theorem for pairs by considering infinite sub-cliques avoiding some finite coloring patterns instead of monochromatic sub-cliques.
 For instance, the weakening of $\RT^2_2$ to cliques avoiding the following two patterns yields the Erd\H{o}s-Moser theorem ($\EM$), a statement from graph theory on infinite tournaments.
 We also consider dual weakenings of Ramsey's theorem for pairs by restricting the colorings to those avoiding some pattern.
 For instance, $\RT^2_2$ for colorings avoiding (\ref{eq:non-transitivity}) yields the Ascending Descending Sequence theorem ($\ADS$), stating that every infinite linear order admits an infinite ascending or descending sequence.
 The statements $\RT^2_2$, $\EM$ and $\ADS$ have been extensively studied in reverse mathematics~\cite{seetapun1995strength,cholak2001strength,hirschfeldt2007combinatorial,lerman2013separating}.
 More recently, there has been a more systematic study of Ramsey-like theorems for arbitrary patterns~\cite{patey2022ramseylike,cervelle2024reverse,mimouni2025ramseylike}.

-We give a particular focus on transitive forbidden patterns, that is, patterns which do not include (\ref{eq:non-transitivity}).
+Our goal is to characterize the patterns whose avoidance implies Ramsey's theorem for pairs.
+The Erd\H{o}s-Moser theorem states the existence of an infinite set avoiding all the non-transitive patterns, and is known to be strictly weaker than Ramsey's theorem for pairs~\cite{lerman2013separating}.
+We shall therefore give a particular focus on transitive forbidden patterns, that is, patterns which do not include (\ref{eq:non-transitivity}).
 These patterns are in one-to-one correspondence with permutations.
 Among these, the class of \emph{separable permutations} introduced by Bose, Buss and Lubiw~\cite{bose1998pattern} plays an important role in studying the computability-theoretic features of Ramsey-like statements.
 Our main result is a characterization of the patterns whose avoidance implies Ramsey's theorem for pairs, as the separable permutations (\Cref{maintheorem1}).
 For this, we use an elaborate computability-theoretic analysis of a probabilistic construction.